MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: Experiments

 \subsection{Reasoning Quality}

-MedForge-Reasoner provides a visually grounded reasoning for detection judgements.
+MedForge-Reasoner provides visually grounded reasoning for detection judgements.
 Figure \ref{fig:explain-compare} shows a comparison of reasoning outcomes of MedForge-Reasoner and SOTA baselines where MedForge-Reasoner achieves a clear advantage in providing hallucination-free and professional forgery explanations.
 We further quantitatively evaluate the quality of forgery explanations of all baselines in Table \ref{table: explanation_eval}.
-To ensure a fair comparison, we randomly select 100 forgery samples where all models provide correct detections in the \textit{In-Domain} setting.
+For fair comparison, we randomly select 100 forgery samples where all models provide correct detections in the \textit{In-Domain} setting.

-The evaluation reveals that, in terms of reasoning quality, MedForge-Reasoner outperforms the best forgery detectors (AIGC-Holmes) by 16.2\% and 31.2\% in terms of Gemini and Qwen judge.
+The evaluation reveals that, in terms of reasoning quality, MedForge-Reasoner outperforms the best forgery detectors (AIGI-Holmes) by 16.2\% and 31.2\% as measured by the Gemini and Qwen judge.
 By incorporating the proposed GSPO, our model achieves a leading average Judge Score of 90.2\% under Qwen3-VL-Plus and a competitive 73.9\% under Gemini 3 Pro, outperforming the strongest baseline in the former case.
 Notably, the GSPO module provides a substantial boost to reasoning quality, increasing the average score by up to 2.5 percentage points compared to the version without GSPO.
 MedForge-Reasoner demonstrates superior performance in Logical Correctness and Medical Professionalism, while achieving a significant reduction in Visual Hallucination, with scores reaching 79.9\% and 67.4\% under the two judges respectively.
 This confirms that Forgery-aware GSPO effectively enforces visually grounded reasoning, ensuring the textual output is grounded in visual reality and aligns with medical expertise.